Ironhack-Team-Triangle-July2021/ironhack-cinema/README.md

 - 10.b: Conditional rendering with the logical AND operator
 - 10.c: Conditional rendering with the ternary operator
 - 10.d: Use conditional rendering to display msg if there are no movies available

+### Step 11: Forms
+- 11.a: Controlled component with one input field